jeussantiago/Your-Next-Book/README.md

 After trainign the model through 5 million datapoints, the lowest loss the model experienced was (--------------)

 ## Further Steps
 1. The books obtained for the project were scattered in terms of genre and release year.
-As such, focusing on books of one genre in a range of time intervals such as 2015-2018 would help create coherency
+As such, focusing on books of one genre in a range of time intervals such as 2015-2018 would help create coherency in the produced text.
+As a further step, multiple models would be created which each specializes in a single genre and specified time period.
+2. Simply because of a lack of computational power and time, tuning of the sequences and model architectures were kept to a minimum.
+As such, if more computational power was obtained, tuning of sequences and model architectures would be explored.
+3. The addition of Bidirectional long short-term memory(BiLSTM) layers to the model architecture to help with grammatical coherency.